seng637/seng637-a2/seng637-a2.md

 1. The _Java Settings_ dialog should now be displayed.
 This dialog has five tabs along the top: _Source_, _Projects_, _Libraries_, _Order and Export_ and _Module Dependencies_.
 Move to the _Libraries_ tab, and click the _Add External JARs (or Libraries)…_ button.

 2. Select the _jfreechart-1.0.19.jar_ file from the known location that you already extracted in and click _Open_.
-Click _Add External Libraries_… again, this time add all the .jar files from the _lib_ and _lib/jMock_ directory where you have unzipped the _jfreechart-1.0.19.zip_ file.
+Click _Add External Libraries_… again, this time add all the .jar files from the _lib_ and _lib/jMock_ directory where you have unzipped the _JFreeChart v1.0.zip_ file.
 The Java Settings dialog should now look like Figure 2, below.

 <img src="media/externalLibraries.png" alt="externalLibraries.png" width="360"/>